popgengui/agestrucnb/README.md

 Using the program
 -----------------
-	To load one of the three interfaces or either running a simulation, calculating Nb or Ne estimates, or plotting the results, on the main menu click on "New".
+	To run a simulation, calculate Nb or Ne estimates, or plot results, load one load one of the three interfaces by clicking "New" on the main menu.

 	For details about running the different interfaces, see the user manual.